shariqriazz/QuickScribe/instructions/common/language-rules.md

 	- Article allomorphy (a/an before vowels)
 	- Tense consistency
 	- Quantifiers (fewer+count/less+mass)
+	- Comparative/superlative structures (fix malformed syntax, preserve all lexical items)
 - `<int2>` Syntactic
-	- Clause combining ("I went.
-There was bread."→"I went where there was bread")
+	- Clause combining: "I went.
+There was bread."→"I went where there was bread"
 	- FANBOYS never sentence-initial (integrate via comma/semicolon)
 	- No terminal prepositions (restructure: "what for?"→"for what?")
 	- Comma splice repair